-Protagonists have to be emotional beings.
-Without being clued in to their Interiority–thoughts, feelings, reactions to what’s going on in the world–and without getting a sense for their emotional lives through voice and the way that they describe everything and everyone in your story (this applies to third person, too), we won’t truly know them.
+Without being clued in to their Interiority–thoughts, feelings, reactions to what’s going on in the world–and without getting a sense for character emotion through voice and the way that they describe everything and everyone in your story (this applies to third person, too), we won’t truly know them.

-But even when you manage to convey emotion correctly in your novel or picture book, don’t be content to play on the surface.
+But even when you’re proficient at describing emotions in writing, don’t be content to play on the surface.
 In a good book, there should never be just “happy” or “sad.”
 All emotions have causes, degrees, and consequences.
 The more complex the emotion in every situation, the more specific you’re being, and the more engaged your reader will become.

 For example, prom is something a lot of teens look forward to.
 But “happy and excited” can also be cliché and boring.
 Not to mention unrealistic.
-A much more authentic experience for your character might be that prom is actually bittersweet.
+A much more authentic character emotion might be that prom is actually bittersweet.
 Sure, it’s the event of the year, but it’s also a rite of passage for graduating seniors.
-It’s a signal that the year is almost over and that this is one of the last times all these friends and enemies and peers and teammates will be under the same room ever again.
-For every emotion, find it’s shadow or highlight, search for a deeper layer, and give your reader several facets.
+It’s a signal that the year is almost over and that this is one of the last times all these friends and enemies and peers and teammates will be under the same roof ever again.
+For every emotion, find its shadow or highlight, search for a deeper layer, and give your reader several facets.